spanag/eden/docs/contact_us.rst

 If you have pulled off one of these, or have another research project to propose, |contact us|; see also our `Msc thesis vacancies <https://neurocomputinglab.com/jobs/?job__type_spec=student-thesis>`_ (theme "BrainFrame").

 ..
-TODO add extnesions and backends...
+NEXT add extensions? and backends... and benchmarks.
 ..
-TODO add refs to individual thesis topics?
+NEXT add refs to individual thesis topics?